Looking north as we climb the switchbacks of Rattlesnake BST. Review and photos ...

 This section of the Bonneville Shoreline Trail (BST) extends from the Rattlesnake Gulch trailhead in lower Mill Creek Canyon to the Grandeur Peak trailhead on Wasatch Blvd at the mouth of Parley's Canyon.
 The route from Parley's to Mill Creek includes a short section of the Mill Creek Pipeline trail.

-The Old Quarry Road (aka Parley's Bench trail) goes one mile south from the Grandeur Peak trailhead.
-In fall 2023, the Grandeur Peak section of the Bonneville Shoreline Trail was finished, and it includes the Parley's Bench trail.
-So the connection is now complete from the mouth of Parley's Canyon up to the Pipeline and then down to the Rattlesnake Gulch trailhead in Mill Creek Canyon.
+In fall 2023, the Grandeur Peak section of the Bonneville Shoreline Trail was finished.
+The Grandeur section is the combination of 1/2 mile of the Old Quarry Road (aka Parley's Bench trail) and a new singletrack trailcut up to the western end of the Mill Creek Pipeline trail.
+The BST connection is now complete from the mouth of Parley's Canyon up to the Pipeline then down to the Rattlesnake Gulch trailhead in Mill Creek Canyon.

 Trailheads